by Michael Campbell | June 14, 2016 4:07 pm

 Many restaurants chain their ladles to the bar.
 Are they afraid we might take the ladle back to our table and lick it clean?
 Or use it to measure ketchup for our burger?
 Maybe they are concerned for our safety, insuring that a customer doesn’t ladle another in the head for hogging all the bacon bits.

 One safety feature I do appreciate: the “sneeze guard” glass barrier you have to peer through and reach around.
-I’m not sure whether the glass guard works because I’ve never seen one with a sneeze on it.
-I have seen the glass show a face print from someone stretching to reach the tub of sesame seeds on the other side.
+I’m not sure whether the glass sneeze guard works because I’ve never seen one with a sneeze on it.
+I have seen the glass show a face print from someone stretching to reach the tub of sesame seeds on the other side, however.
+All jokes to one side though, I can totally see how helpful sneeze guards could be.
+Especially as a way of enforcing social distancing guidelines in compact spaces like an office for instance.

 Never mind from whence they came.
 I stuffed a few into my vest pocket to snack on while filling ice buckets, replacing empty Coke tanks, or whatever task kept me momentarily out of sight of the guests and the chef.
 I know the other busboys did the same because every red vest on the staff coatrack had pockets full of crumbs.